BrianDeJesus/unscrambler/README.md

 # How to use

 One argument is required. (scramble key)
- * -k

 **Example**

-Type the scrambled word after -k as an argument
+Type the scrambled word after unscrambler.py as an argument

 ```
-$ python3 unscrambler.py -k elloh
+$ python3 unscrambler.py elloh
 ```